XIANGLONGYAN/XIANGLONGYAN.github.io/_pages/about.md

 # 🔥 News
 - *2026.01*: &nbsp;🎉🎉 Our paper PT²-LLM has been accepted to ICLR 2026!
 - *2026.01*: &nbsp;🎉🎉 Our paper Quant-dLLM has been accepted to ICLR 2026!
+- *2025.11*: &nbsp;🎉🎉 Our team was awarded the Grand Prize at the National “Challenge Cup” Competition (挑战杯全国特等奖) for the project “Binarization Compression Technology and Application of Large Models for Edge Deployment”!
 - *2025.01*: &nbsp;🎉🎉 Our paper ARB-LLM has been accepted to ICLR 2025!

 # 📝 Publications